AI Search Readiness vs Traditional SEO: What Our Data Shows

 In traditional search, Google returns ten ranked results.
 Being ranked #7 still earns some traffic - though even in traditional search, more than half of searches now end without a click.

-In AI search, the engine synthesizes a single answer and cites 3–5 sources inline.
+In AI search, the engine synthesizes a single answer and cites 3-5 sources inline.
 If your page is not one of those sources, you receive zero traffic from that query.
 There is no position 7.
+The decision about which 3-5 pages to cite happens inside a retrieval-augmented generation pipeline, where the dominant signal is whether the chunk retrieved from your page is semantically close to the query.

 Signal Comparison: What Each Paradigm Optimizes